 Calculating leave payments(external link) — Employment New Zealand

-Annual holidays entitlements(external link) — Employment NZ
+Annual holidays entitlements(external link) — Employment New Zealand

 For all leave other than annual leave, you must pay your employees either: